 - Sold by: Kitsap Publishing, Poulsbo, WA, distributed

 - Language: English

 "The author cleverly walks the reader through her adventure with life and with God.
-From her childhood she had learned fear.
+From her childhood, she had learned fear.
 As the words of her father echoed and reechoed in her mind, she was constantly reminded of her failings.
-But God stood by her side as she struggled through a series of very difficult circumstances which included her husband’s brush with death, her mother’s Alzheimer’s Disease, her job as trustee of the estate and finally her siblings’ lawsuit against her.
+But God stood by her side as she struggled through a series of very difficult circumstances which included her husband’s brush with death, her mother’s Alzheimer’s Disease, her job as a trustee of the estate and finally her siblings’ lawsuit against her.
 With every step of the way, Linda cried out to God who simply reminded her to trust in Him.
-Because of her strong will and desire to be in control it was extremely difficult for her to put the rudder of her life into the Lord’s hands.
-But when she found herself mired down in a four year lawsuit, she became totally broken before her Heavenly Father and gave Him her all.
-After that she was totally set free and able to enjoy the peace only He can give."
+Because of her strong will and desire to be in control, it was extremely difficult for her to put the rudder of her life into the Lord’s hands.
+But when she found herself mired down in a four-year lawsuit, she became totally broken before her Heavenly Father and gave Him her all.
+After that, she was totally set free and able to enjoy the peace only He can give."